-Google AI to make phone calls for users
+Google AI to make phone calls for you

+Google Assistant to make phone calls for owners

 Google has unveiled artificial intelligence software that books appointments over the phone on behalf of users by conducting voice-based conversations on their behalf.

-Chief executive Sundar Pichair said that Google Duplex would launch as an "experiment" over the coming weeks.
+Chief executive Sundar Pichai said that Google Duplex would launch as an "experiment" over the coming weeks.

 The facility was unveiled at the firm's annual IO developers conference.